testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

         ports:
           - "4446:4444"

- <br><br>
-  This docker-compose snippet spins up 4 containers:<br>
+  This docker-compose snippet spins up four containers:<br>

   1. Testsigma Agent<br>
-  2. Standalone selenium with pre-installed Chrome<br>
+  2. Standalone Selenium with pre-installed Chrome<br>
-  3. Standalone selenium with pre-installed Firefox<br>
+  3. Standalone Selenium with pre-installed Firefox<br>
-  4. Standalone selenium with pre-installed Edge
+  4. Standalone Selenium with pre-installed Edge

   Testsigma Agent will detect browser versions through the Environment Variables CHROME, FIREFOX, and EDGE.
 Note that these Environment Variables are all optional.
+<br><br><br>
   If you plan to run your test solely on the Chrome browser, there's no need to specify the FIREFOX and EDGE environment variables.
 Here's an example docker-compose file:
   <br>

     version: "3.9"